njrizk/njrizk-academic/content/courses/cosc3337/_index.md

 ---
 # Course title, summary, and position.
-linktitle:  COSC 1430 - Summer2020 - Introduction to Programming
+linktitle:  COSC 3337- Summer2020 - Introduction to Data Science I
-summary: Learn how to Program in C++
+summary: Learn how to Program in Python
 weight: 1

 # Page metadata.